Samar-mami/NewsWebSite/README.md

 -> in api_functions.py, takes a url parameter and uses the endpoint above to return the article by its url in json format.

-## Project structure
-The python project is constructed like the following:
-News website crawler
-- **Crawler:** crawls the website and stores data to MongoDB
-  - web_crawler.py
-  - loadDataMongodb.py
-  - run.py

-- **Flask_API:** creates an API to get all articles or get an article by url from MongoDB
-  - flask_app.py
-  - api_functions.py
-  - loadDataMongodb.py

-- **Dockerfile:** generates the first docker image "samarmami18/web-crawler"
-- **DockerfileFlask:** generates the second docker image "samamrmami18/api_test"

 ## Notes